Natural history of New Zealand: The Southern Alps, Foulden Maar and Saint Bathans Fauna (Miocene – Pliocene 23 to 2.6 Ma)

 Major uplift occurred on the Alpine Fault, which started to form the hills and the mountains that became the Southern Alps.

-Foulden Maar a maar-diatreme volcano preserved a high diversity of freshwater fish, arthropods, plants and fungi at a lake 23 Ma.
+Foulden Maar, a maar-diatreme volcano in Otago, preserved a high diversity of freshwater fish, arthropods, plants and fungi at a lake 23 Ma.
 It is the only known maar of its kind in the Southern Hemisphere and is one of New Zealand's pre-eminent fossil sites.
 The fossil evidence derived from pollen and spores suggests a warm temperate or sub-tropical rain forest with canopy trees, with an understorey of shrubs, ferns and on the margins pioneer species.
 Climatically, the area resembled modern-day south-eastern Queensland, a humid sub-tropical zone with species that no longer occur in the New Zealand flora.
 The lake contained small and large galaxiid fishes and eels, ducks (inferred from coprolites), and likely crocodiles as well.

 The Saint Bathans Fauna represents a detailed record of New Zealand's terrestrial life in the Miocene.
-It shows that small land mammals and crocodile existed and have since become extinct.
+It shows that small land mammals and crocodiles existed and have since become extinct.
 The earliest moa remains come from the Miocene Saint Bathans Fauna.
-Known from multiple eggshells and hindlimb elements, these represent at least two species of already fairly large sized species.
+Known from multiple eggshells and hindlimb elements, these represent at least two already fairly large sized species.

 The boundaries defining the Pliocene are not set at an easily identified worldwide event but rather at regional boundaries between the warmer Miocene and the relatively cooler Pliocene.
 The upper boundary was set at the start of the Pleistocene glaciations.
 Uplift intensified on the Alpine Fault forming the Southern Alps.
 This global cooling coupled with an increase in elevation led to the local extinction of many groups of plants, which are now still found in New Caledonia.
-The new niches created in the mountains were filled with migrants from Australia and those species which could quickly evolve.
+The new niches created in the mountains were filled with migrants from Australia and species that could evolve quickly.